cypherfox/k8s-test-rig/README.md

 This is intended to provide a complete managed kubernetes suite to be used in local test setups or air-gapped environments.

 The setup does not scale, does not provide real security.
-It is not suited from production use by design.
+It is not suited for production-use by design.
+It may also be useful in a home- lab or home automation setting.

 ## Similar Packages